WinVector/Examples/rebalance/rw_example_R.md

     ## 2.272475e-09

 Notice the two predictions have the same order-statistics.

+The point is: with individual variables that contain finer detail about the data fewer trade-offs are required, not leaving in the possibility of a non-monotone.
+Likely higher complexity models such as polynomial regression, kernelized methods, tree based methods, ensemble methods, and neural nets introduce enough interactions to not fundementally need the re-balance (though any one particular implementation may fall short).

 This can be achieved quicker by introducing the obvious categorical variable that the partition implied by the satured variables.